Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

-I also get comments when I am involved in several Christian music ministries as a vocalist on a team, soloist, or worship dancer.
+I have received a lot of destructive criticism in my childhood from my parents and peers, telling me I was stupid, awkward and ugly.
+As a writer, I receive destructive criticism now and then on the things I write.
+I also got comments when I am involved in several Christian music ministries as a vocalist on a team, soloist, or worship dancer.
 In the past, I have also volunteered as a sign language interpreter for the deaf and sometimes present sign language versions of songs as an art form.

 Instead of just thanking me for my offer and politely refusing, the leader decided to not only say no, but to criticize nearly all areas of my ministry.
-He claimed that I lacked certain skills and should not be participating in certain activities.
+He claimed that I lacked some skills and should not be participating in certain activities.
 He also claimed that my offerings were performances only and were not worshipful or God-inspired.
 I was just indulging my desire to perform.

 Ways to Deal With a Destructive Critic

-Overlook the offense
+Overlook the Offense

-The Bible says that is a person’s glory to overlook an offense (Proverbs 12:16, 19:11).
+The Bible says that it is a person’s glory to overlook an offense (Proverbs 12:16, 19:11).
 In most cases, we can extend mercy to the offender and let it go.
-We forgive and forget people who are foolishly run their mouths or are puffed up experts on matters they know nothing about.
+We forgive and forget people who are foolishly run their mouths or are puffed-up experts on matters they know nothing about.
 This saves us a lot of anger, hurt, and emotional pain.
 This course, however, is not always possible.

-Stop the perpetrator’s criticism as soon as possible
+Stop the Perpetrator’s Criticism as Soon as Possible

 When I got the first critical email, I was tempted to write pages and pages to dispute his claims.
-I have learned that this kind of response is useless.
+I have learned from past experience that this kind of response is useless.
 People who feel confident enough to express negative opinions are unlikely to change their minds.
-Instead, they will defend their positions when challenged, saying more harmful stuff we do not need to hear.
+Instead, they will defend their positions when challenged and say more harmful stuff we do not need to hear.

 While I made my response to the first email brief, I could not resist the temptation to clarify a few things - another mistake.
 That sparked another email much nastier than the first.
-We need to let go of our need to have people “understand” us and to straighten them out.
+We need to let go of our need to have people “understand” us and straighten them out.
 We just have to live with the fact that some people will never “get” what we are about.

 Dealing With the Offense After the Event